Kitten Basics 101 – Taking Care of Your New Kitten

 Get advice on the best way to litterbox train your kitten.

-Once your vet has cleared your kitten as free of disease and parasites, it’s safe to let your new kitten explore its new surroundings and other pet roommates.
-Handling and playing with your kitten at least once a day will help him form a strong emotional bond with you.
-If you have children, monitor their introduction to the new kitten to make sure it’s a positive experience for both the kitten and child.
+Once your veterinarian has cleared your kitten as free of disease and parasites, it’s safe to let your new kitten explore its new surroundings and other pet roommates.
+Handling and playing with your kitten at least once daily will help him form a strong emotional bond with you.
+If you have children, monitor their introduction to the new kitten to ensure it’s a positive experience for both the kitten and the child.

 Here’s a list of the most essential items you’ll want to have before bringing your kitten home: